AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/export-raw-data.md

 The export will begin processing immediately after completing your selections in the **Raw Data Export** dialog.
 As some exports can be large in size, they are limited to 10 million rows and may take some time to run.

-To check if your export is ready, click the **Raw Data Exports** button in the top right corner of the screen.
-Click the **Download** button to download a zipped .csv of your export.
+To check if your export is ready, click **Raw Data Exports** in the top right corner of the screen.
+Click **Download** to download a zipped .csv of your export.

 ![](../assets/Downloading_export.gif)

 ## Step 3: Accessing Historical Exports {#historical}

-To view your past exports, click the **Raw Data Export** button in the top right corner of the screen.
+To view your past exports, click **Raw Data Export** in the top right corner of the screen.
 Pending and completed reports can be accessed for up to seven days.

 Congratulations!
 You have finished.